TERMS AND CONDITIONS FOR USE OF EQUI ENERGY YOUTH TOOLKIT WEB APPLICATION

-(a) The Licensee must obtain and hold a Licence for each e-YPP.
+(a) The Licensee must obtain and hold a Licence for each TAR3 Plan.

-(b) A Licence which has been used to create an e-YPP for a Client must not be used for any other Client, even if the Application or e-YPP is no longer being used for the first Client.
+(b) A Licence which has been used to create a TAR3 Plan for a Client must not be used for any other Client, even if the Application or TAR3 Plan is no longer being used for the first Client.

 For each Licence held by the Licensee, the Licensor grants to the Licensee a non‑exclusive licence to use the Application for the Purpose during the Licence Term subject to the terms set out in the Agreement.

 (c) paying the Licence Fee for each Licence in accordance with clause 6.

 The Licensor may, in its absolute discretion, refuse to accept a request for the registration of a User Account or an order for a Licence.

 (a) transfer a Licence from one Client to another Client;

 (b) use the Application or a TAR3 Plan for any purpose or in any manner other than as set out in the Agreement;

 (c) permit any third party, other than an Authorised Person, to use the Application; or

 (d) copy, modify, merge, combine with any other products, reproduce, reverse engineer or decompile the whole or any part of the Application or a TAR3 Plan, except to the extent otherwise authorised by the Agreement or with the Licensor’s prior written consent.